 Daniela Avelar Guerrero

-Prior to pursuing the doctoral program at the University of Delaware, Avelar worked as a lab manager in the Communication and Language Lab at the University of Illinois at Urbana-Champaign.
+Prior to pursuing the doctoral program at UD, Daniela worked as a lab manager in the Communication and Language Lab at the University of Illinois at Urbana-Champaign.
 She is currently research assistant under Dr. Steve Amendum for the Targeted Reading Intervention for English Language Learners (TRI-ELL) project.

-- Coordinator of Research Programs, Communication and Language Lab, University of Illinois at Urbana-Champaign (2015–2016)
+- Coordinator of Research Programs, Communication and Language Lab, University of Illinois at Urbana-Champaign, 2015–2016

-- Teaching Assistant, Psychology Department, Franklin and Marshall College (2012–2015)
+- Teaching Assistant, Psychology Department, Franklin and Marshall College, 2012–2015

 Honors and Awards

-- Whitely Prize for excellent Psychology student, Franklin and Marshall College (2015)
+- Whitely Prize for excellent Psychology student, Franklin and Marshall College, 2015

-- Brookshire Award for excellent Psychology research, Franklin and Marshall College (2015)
+- Brookshire Award for excellent Psychology research, Franklin and Marshall College, 2015

-Avelar, D. (January, 2016).
+- Avelar, D. (January, 2016).
 “Tell me why you’re texting!
 Effect of cell phone use on interpersonal interactions.”
 Poster presented at the 17th annual convention of the Society for Personality and Social Psychology.
 San Diego, California.